Welcome Back Letter

 At elementary schools, our award-winning Nutrition Safari® program will introduce younger students to lovable animal characters to teach them about selecting healthy choices from each different food group for a well-balanced diet.
 The program’s mission is to increase participation in the National School Lunch Program and encourage students to develop lifelong healthy eating habits.

-To learn more about Whitsons, visit our website at https://schools.whitsons.com/ny/pelham-public-schools?page=welcome.
-We’re excited about our partnership with the Pelham Schools and hope to provide a great program while becoming part of the Pelham community.
+We‘re excited about our partnership with Pelham Schools and hope to provide a great program while becoming part of the Pelham community.

 Your opinion matters to us.
-If you have any suggestions for the school nutrition program, please contact your Food Service Director Mary Mills at 914-738-8110 Ext.
-1184.
-Details of our program, as well as school menus and other important information are available at: https://schools.whitsons.com/ny/pelham-public-schools?page=welcome: We are here to serve you and your children’s needs, and look forward to being a part of your community for many years to come.
+If you have any suggestions for the school nutrition program, please contact your Food Service Director Mary Mills at 914-738-8110 ext 1184.
+Details of our program, as well as school menus and other important information are available at: https://schools.whitsons.com/ny/pelham-public-schools?page=welcome.
+We are here to serve you and your child’s needs, and look forward to being a part of your community for many years to come.

 Director of Food Services

 914-738-8110 Ext.
 1184

 In accordance with Federal civil rights law and U.S. Department of Agriculture (USDA) civil rights regulations and policies, the USDA, its Agencies, offices, and employees, and institutions participating in or administering USDA programs are prohibited from discriminating based on race, color, national origin, sex, disability, age, or reprisal or retaliation for prior civil rights activity in any program or activity conducted or funded by USDA.